sider/sider-docs/tools/java/pmd.md

 ### `rulesets`

 This option allows you to enable and disable rulesets.
-The value will be passed to the `-rulesets` commandline option of PMD.
+The value will be passed to PMD's `-rulesets` option.
 The value should be a sequence of strings.

 The default value contains the 4 rulesets: